Supported Gateway Use Cases

 URL Filtering Licensing - Allows URL filtering to control and monitor web traffic and provides access to Cisco’s global threat intelligence for web categorization.

-To accompany these license types there is capacity-based licensing intended to align performance and throughput that can potentially assist in cost optimization and scalability:
+To accompany these license types, there is tiered licensing intended to align performance and throughput that can potentially assist in cost optimization and scalability:

 -